merenlab/merenlab.org/_posts/anvio/2015-06-25-screening-cultivars.md

 In general, when anvi'o detects variability and a stable coverage (compared to the rest of the genome), the variability is usually due to the natural polymorphism in a population.
 In metagenomic datasets we employ this information in an attempt to recover subtle, otherwise-missed ecological patterns.
 On the other hand, bumps in both variability and coverage suggest nothing but bad assembly of duplicate genes from a single "genotype".
 Fortunately we can inspect these contigs to get a more detailed understanding using the interactive interface (by simply right-clicking on a split).

+Let's take a look at the variable, high-coverage region more closely.
+It is covered by 4 splits originating from the contig number 8.
+Splits are number 107, 108, 109 and 110.
 Here is what inspecting this region shows (the figure below shows multiple splits as I simply put multiple inspection screenshots in one page for brevity):

 <div class="centerimg">
 <a href="{{ site.url }}/images/anvio/cultivars/splits-bfrag.png"><img src="{{ site.url }}/images/anvio/cultivars/splits-bfrag.png" width="90%" /></a>
 </div>

-We can see that coverage is stable in both splits, but with a difference of 5 fold.
-Interestingly, we can also see 10 nucleic acid positions with nucleotide variation in the second split.
+We can see that coverage is stable in both splits, but with a difference of about 6 fold compared to the rest of the genome.
+Interestingly, we can also see various nucleic acid positions with nucleotide variation in these splits.
 This explains the bump in the variability layer from the interface view.

-Let's take a look at the variable, high-coverage region more closely.
-It is covered by 4 splits originating from the contig number 8.
-Splits are number 107, 108, 109 and 110:

 When I BLAST searched these splits, I recovered that split 108 harbors most of the 16S rRNA gene, while splits 109 and 110 harbor the 23S rRNA gene!
 So, we learn two things from this: (I) there is about 6 copies of the 16S-23S rRNA operon in this genome that were misassembled into a single contig, (II) and these copies are not identical as indicated by multiple nucleotide variation positions in both the 16S rRNA gene and the 23S rRNA gene.